VNG-Realisatie/nlx/docs/content/further-reading/service-configuration.md

 ```

 ## tech-support-contact
-Contains an email address which we (the NLX organization) can contact if they have any questions about your API.
+Contains an email address which we (the NLX organization) can contact if we have any questions about your API.
 This email address will NOT be published in the directory.

 ***Example***